An Iwahori-Whittaker model for the Satake category: Introduction

-Finally, a third hint for this equivalence can be found in work of the second author with Frenkel, Kazh\-dan and Vilonen~\cite{fgkv,fgv}.
-In fact, in~\cite{fgv} the authors construct a certain category that they want to consider as a category of Whittaker perverse sheaves on $\Gr$, and which is a free right module over the monoidal category $\Perv_{\GO}(\Gr,\bk)$; see in particular~\cite[\S\S 1.2.4--1.2.5]{fgv}.
-Replacing the ``Whittaker'' condition by its ``baby version,'' our results say that the category $\Perv_\IW(\Gr,\bk)$ possesses similar properties.
+Finally, a third hint for this equivalence can be found in work of the second author with Frenkel, Kazhdan and Vilonen~\cite{fgkv,fgv} and more recent work~\cite{gaitsgoryWhit}.
+Working in the context of $\mathcal{D}$-modules over a ground field of characteristic $0$ or $\ell$-adic sheaves over a ground field of arbitrary characteristic, in~\cite{fgv} the authors defined a candidate for the role of a Whittaker category on $\Gr$ using geometry of a complete curve and moduli stacks of bundles over it.
+A more direct, local definition of such a category is proposed in~\cite{gaitsgoryWhit}, where it is also shown that the two constructions produce equivalent categories; the methods of~\cite{gaitsgoryWhit} rely on recently developed techniques of $\infty$-categories.
+Notice also that~\cite[Theorem 2.7.1(2)]{raskin} implies an equivalence between the above categories and the Iwahori--Whittaker category.

+It was shown in~\cite{fgv} (see in particular~\cite[\S\S1.2.4--1.2.5]{fgv}) that their Whittaker category is a free right module over the monoidal category $\Perv_{\GO}(\Gr,\bk)$.
+Thus, combining these works, we obtain another proof of the equivalence between $\Perv_{\IW}(\Gr,\bk)$ and $\Perv_{\GO}(\Gr,\bk) \cong \Rep(G^\vee_\bk)$, valid when we work with characteristic-$0$ coefficients.

+The above results cannot be automatically carried over to our present context, which is that of sheaves with coefficients of positive characteristic.
+However, the latter equivalence does generalize to our context, and amounts to our equivalence~\eqref{eqn:functor-equiv-intro}.
+Of course, we use different methods to prove it.

 As explained in~\cite[\S 1.1]{fgv}, in the case of characteristic-$0$ coefficients these properties are closely related to the Casselmann--Shalika formula, and in fact our proof uses the geometric counterpart to this formula known as the \emph{geometric Casselmann--Shalika formula}.
 (See also~\cite[\S 1.1.1]{ab} for the relation between the ``Whittaker'' and ``Iwahori--Whittaker'' conditions in the classical setting of modules over the affine Hecke algebra.)